Ross Lab at the University of Chicago

 - Yashesvini Lanka

-- If you are a prospective graduate student interested in motor control and neuromechanics, please look at the Moto-IGERT web page.
+- I am not accepting graduate students, but if you are a prospective graduate student interested in motor control and neuromechanics, please look at the Moto-IGERT web page.

 Midwest Primate Interest Group